googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 **Automatic alignment**

 When creating the precomposed characters in the source file, ideally, automatic alignment should be enabled consistently in the composite glyphs.
-This way they would get authomatically updated after any change on any of the components is performed.
+This way they would get automatically updated after any change on any of the components is performed.

 *Tip: When using `ufo2glyphs` to convert source files, use this argument to preserve alignments: `--enable-automatic-alignment`*